Costco Merchant Services Review

 Zero-Cost Credit Card Transaction Pricing

-Costco now offers a plan with no additional transaction fees, but this plan is not available in all states, including Colorado, Connecticut, Kansas, Maine, Massachusetts, Oklahoma, and Puerto Rico.
-In a nutshell, these particular states have regulations against customer surcharges, so you can’t legally use the plan.
+Costco now offers a plan with no additional transaction fees, but this plan is not available in all states/areas, including Colorado, Connecticut, Kansas, Maine, Massachusetts, Oklahoma, and Puerto Rico.
+That list may change in the future as more states allow credit card surcharges.
 Here’s the deal on cost for your business with this plan:

 - Debit Card Transactions: 1% plus $0.25

-Note that this pricing is only available when you process through the Ingenico terminal.
+Note that this pricing is only available when you process through the Ingenico terminal and on Converge software.

 Additional Account Fees To Expect